hairyf/harsta/README.md

-  harsta test     Run integration tests harsta deploy   Deploy and save deployments harsta update   Update deployed upgradable contracts
+  harsta test     Run integration tests harsta deploy   Deploy and save deployments harsta update   Update deployed upgradable contracts harsta node     Starts a JSON-RPC server on top of Local Network
 ```

 To compile your contracts in `contracts/`: